Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-The main takeaway message is that despite a slower indexing time, which we think can be further optimized, the main gain of \sys is its ability to automatically generate training datasets that lead to high-performance models, as demonstrated in this section.
+The main takeaway message is that the prediction pipeline is slower because of on-disk index search for scalability, which we think can be further optimized, the main gain of \sys is its ability to automatically generate training datasets that lead to high-performance models, as demonstrated in this section.